ZAX130/SmileCode/README.md

 # SmileCode
-The publicly available code for image registration released by the Smile Lab.
+The publicly available code for medical image registration released by the Smile Lab.

 ## Our Works
 - [x] ModeT